swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-model-evaluation/chapter-3-initialize-git-and-dvc-for-local-training.md

  evaluation/
 ```

-You can now add the experiment data to DVC without complain!
+You can now add the experiment data to DVC without complain:

 ```sh title="Execute the following command(s) in a terminal"
 # Add the experiment data to DVC
 dvc add data/raw/
 ```

-The output should be similar to this: You can safely ignore the message.
+The output should be similar to this.
+You can safely ignore the message:

 ```text
 To track the changes with git, run: